Slins-23/software-renderer/README.md

 Here's how it goes in a few steps:
 1. Instantiate the `Engine` class, in this case that is the `engine` variable.
-2. Run the `Engine` member function `setup`, in order to setup the `Engine`, which initializes `SDL` and allocates a pixel buffer. i.e. `engine.setup()`
+2. Run the `Engine` member function `setup`, in order to setup the `Engine`, which initializes `SDL` and allocates a pixel buffer.
 3. Set a starting `Scene` to be rendered.
 You can do so by assigning the `engine.current_scene` variable to a `Scene` instance.
 The `Scene` constructor variables are explained in [Scene](#scene). i.e. `engine.current_scene = Scene(...)`
 4. Run the main execution loop.
-	> The framerate is calculated here, but I will ommit these variables for clarity.
-	1. The `SDL` events are processed, by calling the `Engine` member function `handle_events`.
-This is where key presses trigger actions within the program. i.e. engine.handle_events()
+	1. The `SDL` and `ImGUI` events are processed, by calling the `Engine` member function `handle_events`.
-	2. Draws the `Scene` instances, if the engine hasn't been paused by pressing the key `P`.
+	2. The `Scene` instances (and optionally the transform axes) are drawn to the pixel and depth buffers.
+	3. Starts the `ImGUI` frame, draws some text, and draws the `ImGUI` windows if they are toggled by pressing `1`.
-	3. Renders the new frame by calling the `Engine` member function `render`.
-Through `SDL` routines, it clears the `renderer`, updates the `texture` with the new pixel `buffer`, then updates the screen. i.e. `engine.render()`
+	4. Renders the new frame by calling the `Engine` member function `render`.
+Through `SDL` routines, it clears the `renderer`, updates the `texture` with the new pixel buffer, then updates the screen.
-	4. If the rendering was too fast, meaning that it took less milliseconds per frame than the given framerate in the should, then the rendering of the next frame is delayed by the difference between the two.
-You can set the `FPS` in the `Engine` member variable `FPS`.
-The default value is `60`.
-The milliseconds per frame is stored in the `Engine` member variable `MSPERFRAME`, and it is calculated using the given `FPS`. i.e. `engine.FPS` and `engine.MSPERFRAME`
+	5. If the rendering was too fast, meaning that it took less milliseconds per frame than the given framerate limit should, then the rendering of the next frame is delayed by the difference between the two values.
+	> You can update these values in the [Settings tab](#settings-tab) in the mnu or in the `SettingsTab.h` file then recompiling.
-	5. The averaged `FPS` over the given `engine.fps_update_interval` (in milliseconds) is printed to the console.
+	6. The averaged fps over the given update interval (in milliseconds) is updated, then displayed and printed to the console.
-	6. Goes back to the beginning of the loop..
+	7. Goes back to the beginning of the loop...

 ## Utils

-The file `Utils.h` contains the implementation of utility functions.
+The file `Utils.h` contains the implementation of some utility functions.

-`normalize`: Puts a value within some range into another range.
-So if you have the number `50` within the range from `0` to `100`, and you want to put it in the range `0` to `1`, the function returns `0.5`.
+`normalize`: Converts a value within some range to some other range.
+So if you have the number `50` within the range from `0` to `100`, and you want in the range `0` to `1`, the function returns `0.5`.
+The first argument to the function is the previous value which will be converted, the previous minimum value in that range, the previous maximum value in that range, the new minimum value for the new range, and the new maximum value.
-Example: `Utils::normalize(previous_value, previous_minimum, previous_maximum, new_minimum, new_maximum)`
+> Example: `Utils::normalize(50, 0, 100, 0, 1)` returns `0.5`.

 `round_to`: Rounds the given number to an arbitrary number of decimal places.
 It simply multiplies the given number by 10 to the given number of decimal places, runs the `cmath` standard library `round` function, and divides back by 10 to the number of decimal places.
-Example: `Utils::normalize(3.1415, 2)` returns `3.14`
+> Example: `Utils::normalize(3.1415, 2)` returns `3.14`
-`Utils::normalize(3.1415, 0)` returns `3`
+> `Utils::normalize(3.1415, 0)` returns `3`

-Currently the only implemented function in this file is `normalize`, which puts a value within some range into another range (i.e. if you have the number `50` in the range `0` to `100` and you want to, in the same scale, leave it in the range `0` to `1`, the function returns the number `0.5`).
-Example: `Utils::normalize(previous_value, previous_minimum, previous_maximum, new_minimum, new_maximum)`
+`clamp`: Clips a value to a given range.
+If it is smaller than the minimum value in the range, it gets set to that value, and vice-versa if it is higher than the maximum value.
+Otherwise it doesn't change.
+> Example: `Utils::clamp(-2, 1, 100)` returns `1`

 # Implementation details

 The renderer uses 4 coordinate systems, of which only the last one is different.

-The first 3 coordinate systems represent 3 dimensional space, are all right-handed.
-Here, the positive x-axis points to the right, the positive y-axis points up, and the positive z-axis points outward ("out of the screen/toward the viewer").
+The first 3 coordinate systems represent 3 dimensional space, and are all right-handed.
+Here, the positive x-axis points to the right, the positive y-axis points up, and the positive z-axis points outward (out of the screen/toward the viewer).

 Firstly there is `local space`, which is essentially a 3D model's local coordinate system before they are added to the scene.
-If you have worked with modelling software like Blender for example, you can think of everything within the Blender scene if you were to export it as being in `local space`.
+If you have worked with modelling software like Blender for example, you can think of everything within the Blender scene as being in `local space`.

 Secondly there is `world space`, which, as the name implies, is the space which holds all the 3D models present in the scene, in absolute values.
 Each model present in the scene has a transformation matrix which transforms all the vertices for that `Instance`'s 3D mesh from `local space` to `world space`, essentially moving it to the scene including the relevant transformations.<br>
-The matrix responsible for this conversion is called `MODEL_TO_WORLD`, and every `Instance` has it.
+The matrix responsible for this conversion is called `MODEL_TO_WORLD` and every `Instance` has it.
 This matrix is a combination of 3 other matrices, first the `SCALING_MATRIX`, secondly the `ROTATION_MATRIX`, then finally the `TRANSLATION_MATRIX`.
 These matrices are built by the individual values for each `Instance` and finally combined to make the `MODEL_TO_WORLD` matrix.

 > In a right-handed coordinate system the `z` axis points "out of the screen/toward the viewer", this means that for a mesh to be visible it would need to have a negative `z` coordinate in world space.
-However, during mesh loading I purposefully flip it so that a positive `z` value means "farther", which is more intuitive but less semantically ideal.
+However, during mesh loading I purposefully flip it so that a positive `z` value means "farther", which is more intuitive but less semantically sound.
 The coordinate system remains the same however.

-Thirdly there is `view space` or `camera space`, as it represents a "view" into the world from the camera's point of view.
+Thirdly, there is `view space` or `camera space`.
+It represents a "view" into the world from the camera's point of view.
 It essentially contains all transformations relative to the camera.
 This transformation is stored in the `VIEW_MATRIX`.
-It can also be seen as a transformation that is the inverse of the camera transform, because, relative to the camera, whenever the it moves to the right for example, the object in front of it appears to move to the left, and this means that whatever happens to a logical camera can be simulated by performing the opposite operations to each vertex.
-The `VIEW_MATRIX` is constructed from a position and a direction through the `LookAt` function, and it encapsulates the translation and rotation akin to what happens above for instances in `world space`.
+It can also be seen as a transformation that is the inverse of the camera transform, because, relative to the camera, whenever it moves to the right, the object in front of it appears to move to the left, which means that whatever happens to a logical camera can be simulated by performing the inverse operations to each vertex.
+The `VIEW_MATRIX` is constructed from a position vector and a direction vector through the `LookAt` function, and it encapsulates the translation and rotation (akin to what happens above for instances in `world space`).

-After this, geometric clipping is performed for each triangle against each of the camera's 6 planes in `view space` (Near, far, left, right, top, bottom planes).
+After this, geometric clipping is performed for each triangle against each of the camera's 6 planes in `view space` (near, far, left, right, top, and bottom planes).

 Now perspective projection is applied to the vertices.
-At this stage the coordinate space is considered to be in `clip space`.
+At this stage the coordinate system is considered to be in `clip space`.
 > Note that the `z` transformation here is non-linear.

 Finally, for the 3-dimensional space, perspective division is performed over all vertices by their `w` (which is simply their `z` coordinate prior to the projection).
-We are now at what is called `NDC (Normalized Device Coordinates) space`, where, theoretically, every point/vertex that made it to this stage is viewable through the camera.
-This space's boundaries are in the ranges [-1, 1] for the x-axis, [-1, 1] for the y-axis, and [0, 1] for the z-axis.
+We are now at what is called `NDC (Normalized Device Coordinates) space`, where, theoretically, every point/vertex that made it to this stage is viewable through the camera and its boundaries are in the ranges [-1, 1] for the x-axis, [-1, 1] for the y-axis, and [0, 1] for the z-axis.

-Here, a vertex whose `z` coordinate is the same as the `near` plane value would have a `z` of 0, and if I were to be the same as the `far` plane, it would have a `z` of 1.
+Here, a vertex whose `z` coordinate is the same as the `near` plane value would have a `z` of 0, and if it were to be the same as the `far` plane, it would have a `z` of 1.

 We can then start processing the vertices.
-Here `backface culling` is performed, as well as some `light` shading, if `Flat` shading it is all performed here.
-If `Gouraud` shading the vertex colors are calculated here for each vertex (they get interpolated at the pixel level later).
+Here `backface culling` is performed, as well as some [Light](#light) shading (if `Flat` shading it is done entirely here).
+If `Gouraud` shading, the vertex colors are calculated here for each vertex (they get interpolated at the pixel level later).
 If `Phong` shading, the vertex normals are calculated for each vertex (these also get interpolated later).

 The last coordinate system is `screen space` or `framebuffer space`.
 Here the vertices' `x` and `y` coordinates are flipped and scaled by the camera's `SCALE_MATRIX`.
 The `y` axis is flipped because the `y` coordinate increases as you go down when it comes to pixels, but in 3D space it increased as it went up.
 As for the `x` axis, since I flipped the `z` coordinates when loading the meshes, the resulting logically and semantically correct right-handed coordinate system with this configuration has the positive `x` axis to the left (not to the right), which means that going to the right would instead decrease the `x` coordinate for the pixel.
 Now we are finally in the 2-dimensional space which represents the window coordinates.